RFK Jr. pulls $500 million in funding for vaccine development

 —

-Associated Press writers Lauran Neergaard in Washington and Mike Stobbe in New York contributed.
+Associated Press writers Lauran Neergaard in Washington, Mike Stobbe in New York and Becky Bohrer in Juneau contributed.